Carpal tunnel syndrome | Mate kāwititanga o te ringa

 Wrist support and strapping on right arm

-The carpal tunnel is a narrow space inside your wrist that is surrounded by bone and ligament.
-This tunnel protects the finger tendons, nerves and blood vessels where they pass from your forearm into your hand.
+The carpal tunnel is a narrow space in your wrist that’s surrounded by bone and ligament.
+It guides the tendons that bend your fingers where they pass from your forearm into your hand.
+Squeezed in along side the tendons is the nerve that gives the feeling to your thumb, index, middle and half of your ring finger.

 Image credit: 123RF